All Products

 Configure HTTPS mutual authentication

-In some cases, you may need to configure mutual HTTPS authentication between the server and client to ensure connection security.
-The NGINX Ingress controller supports this feature through annotations.
+In some scenarios, you may need to configure mutual HTTPS authentication between the server and the client to ensure connection security.
+The NGINX Ingress Controller lets you configure this feature using annotations.

-1. Run the following command to create a self-signed certificate authority (CA) certificate.
+1. Run the following command to create a self-signed CA certificate.

 openssl req -x509 -sha256 -newkey rsa:4096 -keyout ca.key -out ca.crt -days 356 -nodes -subj '/CN=Fern Cert Authority'